 - Building relationships with sympathetic funders/social investors to channel capacity into NACCOM and its members.

-- Engaging with strategic partners and networks (such as the Strategic Alliance for Migrant Destitution) to ensure collaborative working where appropriate and shared learning across the wider homeless and refugee / migrant sectors.
+- Engaging with strategic partners and networks to ensure collaborative working where appropriate and shared learning across the wider homeless and refugee/migrant sectors.